vitiral/fiction-civboot/toll/start2.md

 Pamela applies lotion... to "make the wood harder".
 How much of the software or other components are designed by teenage boys who are way too amused by sex jokes?
-Never-mind about feeling good, we're totally fucked.
+Never-mind about feeling good, we are totally and completely fucked.